dthain/compilers-fa25/codegen.md

 Do what you need to do in order to get the code working!
 The assembly code that you produce must work correctly, but it need not be simple, pretty, or optimal.

-## Baseline Requirements
+## Simplifying Requirements

 You may make the following simplifying assumptions for your code generator and receive full credit:

 - Due to the large number of X86-64 registers, you may use a simple non-spilling register allocator, and fail with an "out of registers" error on really complicated nested expressions.
-- To keep the calling conventions simple, calls to functions with more than six arguments may fail with a "too many arguments" error.
+- Calls to functions with more than six arguments may fail with a "too many arguments" error.
-- Only one-dimensional arrays of integers of constant size at global scope must be implemented.
-Arrays of other types, or arrays as parameters or local variables may fail with an "array not implemented" error.
+- Arrays at local scope and multi-dimensional arays may fail with an error of "not implemented".
+(However, you must support global one-dimensional arrays (and carrays) and passing arrays (and carrays) as function arguments.)
-- Floating point types may fail code generation with an "floating not not supported" error.
+- Floating point types may fail code generation with an "floating point not not supported" error.

-The baseline compiler should be tagged as `codegen`.

-## Extra Credit Options

-Once you have **perfected** the baseline compiler, then you may attempt one of options for up to 10 percent extra credit.

-- Implement support for floating point values.
-It should be possible to declare and use floating point values at global scope, local scope, in function paramers, in arrays, in expressions, and in print statements.
-Conversion between integers and floating point is not required.
-See these [notes on floating point](float) to get started.
-- Implement support for dynamically allocated and checked arrays.
-Arrays declared at local scope may have a size determined at runtime.
-This requires that the array be allocated using `malloc`.
-The size of the array should be stored in the first cell, so that the `array_length` operator can return the actual size, and array lookups should be checked for valid bounds.

-Any extra credit attempted should be tagged as `codegen-extracredit`

 ## Hints